Nabil-PersonalProj/Openstack/README.md

 # Openstack

-This is a guide on how to deoply openstack using devstack or kolla.
+This is a guide on how to deploy openstack using devstack or kolla.
 It is recommended to use kolla.